New analytic solutions in $f\left( R\right) $-Cosmology from Painlev\'{e} analysis: Abstract

 \section{Abstract}

-We investigate the integrability properties and existence of analytic solutions in $f\left( R\right) $-cosmology by using the singularity analysis.
-Specifically, for some power-law $f\left( R\right) $-theories of special interest we apply the ARS algorithm to prove if the field equations possess the Painlev\'{e} property.
-Constraints for the free parameters of the power-law models are constructed and new analytic solutions are derived which are expressed in terms of Laurent expansions.
+Using the singularity analysis, we investigate the integrability properties and existence of analytic solutions in $f\left( R\right)$-cosmology.
+Specifically, for some power-law $f\left( R\right) $-theories of particular interest, we apply the ARS algorithm to prove if the field equations possess the Painlev\'{e} property.
+Constraints for the free parameters of the power-law models are derived, and new analytic solutions are derived, expressed in terms of Laurent expansions.

 \keywords{Cosmology; $f\left( R\right) $-gravity; exact solutions; integrability}